burneme/Liedanzeiger/README.md

   **HDMI cable** and a **USB-power supply**.

-The code for the µSD cards ready to start you can get from this site.
-If there is the requirement for a second display (side aisles) a here called Sat(telite) version can be downloaded and enabled in the code.
+The code for the µSD cards ready to start you can't get from this site.
+It was my intentioni to provide the final image, however they are too large to upload.
+Therefore you might to use the link from mrazekv including all the steps to get a rocksolid installation or I can provived physical µSD for the net cost price, currently below 5€.
+Github doesn't allow large files, even an available cloud cannot handle files beyond 1GB.
+If there is the requirement for one or more additional displays (side aisles) a Sat(telite) version is possible.
+In cases, when the second monitor is not far away, a HDMI-splitter can be used to connect two monitors to one raspberry.
+In my home town this unit is now running for a year with good experience.

 Finally it looks like this:
 ![Front](https://github.com/burneme/Liedanzeiger/blob/main/Front.JPG)